Israeli PM tests positive for COVID, is working from home

 Israel is experiencing a modest increase in COVID-19 infections as an omicron subvariant spreads there as in many other countries.
 Bennett and nearly half of Israel have received three vaccinations.

-In recent days, Bennett met with U.S. Secretary of State Antony Blinken.
 And hours before the test, Bennett rushed to the city of Hadera, where gunmen killed two Border Police officers and wounded four others before they were shot and killed.

 The government said the shooters were supporters of the militant Islamic State group, and IS has claimed responsibility.
 It was the second deadly attack carried out in an Israeli city in less than a week ahead of the volatile period leading up to the Muslim holy month of Ramadan.
 Authorities are on high alert.